 Finally, consider a mattress wedge to elevate your bed as well.

 Most mattress toppers give you an overall boost in height.
 Still, these wedge-design toppers provide extra height for your upper body, alleviating acid reflux, sleep apnea, snoring, and more at night and making it easier for seniors to get up and out of bed.

 The inclined design provides comfortable support and added height, so see if this mattress topper works for your lifestyle!

 Summary and Final Comments

-If more help is needed to help get in and out of the bed, also take a look at my guide to standing bed rails.
+If more help is needed to help get in and out of bed, also look at my guide to the best bed rails for seniors.
 These bed rails help give a stable place for seniors to hold onto while entering or exiting their bed for additional safety.

 Do you have any other tips for making beds taller?
 Share them below.